nili72/CS766-project-2021-team19/index.md

 <p align="center">
 <img width="800" src="https://github.com/nili72/CS766-project-2022-team19/blob/6f07517e8ad88e586ab5479a8a4a4a220fb82d10/images/errors.png">
 </p>
 The absolute percent error for each tumor is shown in the table of Figure 7.
 The left image shows the annotation of different tumor sites on the reconstructed PET images, and the table contains the percent errors of dose calculation on different tumor sites, where the last column shows the percent error of conventinal PET/MR pipeline.
-UNet with MAE and MSE models out-perform the current pipeline (petmr) in the Liver and Blood area, but the UNet with Perceptual loss model performes worse than the baseline.
+UNet with MAE and MSE models out-perform the conventional pipeline in all the area, but the UNet with Perceptual loss model performes worse than the baseline for some areas.
 Overall, UNet with MAE loss model is the best model for our study of sCT from PET on 3D breast images dataset.
 <img width="800" src="https://github.com/nili72/CS766-project-2022-team19/blob/effea206ad63fbc9fb9bc5381a7b229d7f9ad531/images/dose%20calc.png">
 </p>

 ## Conclusion and Discussion
+We developed a pipeline with a UNet model for the synthesis of CT images from PET images to overcome the problems of missing bone and back truncation exsist in MR images.
+We confirmed the performance of the UNet model with MAE and MSE loss models outperforms the conventional pipeline.
+Nevertheless, there are still some limitation of this model.
+The pipeline requires precise PET-CT image registration, but the ANTsPy package we adopted is not robust enough.
+Besides, the annotation positions are taken from CT images, which makes the mis-registration of images a bigger problem for the dose calculation at different tumor areas.
+To get rid of the image registration problem, we also tried the Cycle GAN [12] and UNetR [13] models.
+However, we did not have enough time to tune those models well enough to outperform the conventional pipeline.
+We'll keep work on the improvement of those models.

 ## References